k01e/Blue-Prism/RedditBot/README.md

 # Setup #
 **Reddit**

-Create or use existing Reddit User Acct.
+- Create or use existing Reddit User Acct.
+- Go to this URL https://www.reddit.com/prefs/apps/ and select Create App.

 **Python**